zenoss/ZenPacks.zenoss.Microsoft.Windows/docs/body.md

 -   When removing a Windows device or the Microsoft.Windows ZenPack, you may see errors in the event.log.
 This is expected and is a known defect in ZenPackLib.
 -   If upgrading from a version prior to 2.6.3 to 2.7.x, you may not be able to view your Windows services until the device is remodeled.
--   The "powershell Cluster" strategies in the Windows Shell datasource are deprecated.
-Cluster component status is now collected via the "Windows Cluster" datasource.
 -   Use of double quotes in Write-Host string arguments inside Windows Shell Custom Command datasources coupled with Nagios parser may lead to 'Custom Command Error' Critical events and 'No output from COMMAND plugin' messages in zenpython logs
--   If you are upgrading from a version previous to 2.5.0, you may see the IIS modeler plugin as a default modeler plugin on the /Server/Microsoft/Windows device class.
-Current versions do not set IIS as a default plugin.
-Also, by default, only the OperatingSystem and WinCluster plugins should be enabled by default on the /Server/Microsoft/Cluster class.
-The CPUs, FileSystems, IIS, Interfaces, Services, Processes, and Software plugins do not apply to Cluster devices and should be removed.
 -   You may see warnings of a catalog consistency check during install/upgrade.
 This is a known issue in ZenPackLib.
 -   If you see duplicated Software items or Software items with manufacturer wrongly set to 'Unknown', please delete these items at Infrastructure -> Manufacturers page.
 -   The WinCommand notification action is in the process of being deprecated.
--   The ZenPack may no longer be compatible with v4.2.5 of Zenoss.
-The ZenPack requires kerberos v1.10 or greater, which was introduced in CentOS 6.4.

 A current list of known issues related to this ZenPack can be found with [this JIRA query](https://jira.zenoss.com/issues/?jql=%22Affected%20Zenpack%28s%29%22%20%3D%20MicrosoftWindows%20AND%20status%20not%20in%20%28closed%2C%20%22awaiting%20verification%22%29%20ORDER%20BY%20priority%20DESC%2C%20id).
 You must be logged into JIRA to run this query.
 If you don't already have a JIRA account, you can [create one here](https://jira.zenoss.com/secure/Signup!default.jspa).